 However, it must be noted that this technology can not only be used for building large structures but also for complex and abstract art structures.

-The third popular method for construction 3D printing is through the Wire Arc Additive Manufacturing (WAAM) technology developed by MX3D – a Dutch Startup.
+The third popular method for construction 3D printing is through the use of a Robotic arm.
+The technology is called Wire Arc Additive Manufacturing (WAAM).
+One of the first company to use and popularise was MX3D – a Dutch Startup.
 Their machine can build metal structures with a 6-axis robot by dropping 2 kilograms of material per hour.
+Their first construction project was the 3D printed steel bridge in Amsterdam, The Netherlands.

 The WAAM technology is a type of a Directed Energy Deposition (DED) 3D printing technology that uses a welding equipment, a nozzle and metal material (metal rods in this case) to build objects in a layer-by-layer process.
 Metals such as stainless steel, bronze, Inconel and aluminium are compatible with this technology.